 When you’re checking out different drug addiction rehabilitation programs, you’re going to find both outpatient and inpatient rehab information.
 At first glance, you may think that outpatient treatment is better because it causes fewer changes in your life.
-However, when you’re in a bad place with drugs, you likely want to infuse as many positive changes as possible.
+However, when you’re in a dangerous place with drugs, you likely want to infuse as many positive changes as possible.

-More Time to Treat Issues
+Inpatient Rehab Offers More Time to Treat Issues

 Choosing an outpatient treatment program means that you’ll have an allocated amount of time each week to cope with your issues.
 Some individuals may see a counselor every other day, and others may go for therapy once per week.
 With inpatient treatment, your entire life, for the time being, is focused on your recovery.
 The more time you have to focus on yourself and your needs, the greater the chance is that you can uncover the root of your issues.